sveltejs/sapper-legacy.svelte.dev/content/guide/07-exporting.md

 ...allowing you to `npm run build` your app.

+### How it works

+When you run `sapper export`, Sapper first builds a production version of your app, as though you had run `sapper build`, and copies the contents of your `assets` folder to the destination.
+It then starts the server, and navigates to the root of your app.
+From there, it follows any `<a>` elements it finds, and captures any data served by the app.

+Because of this, any pages you want to be included in the exported site must be reachable by `<a>` elements.
+Additionally, any non-page routes should be requested in `preload`, *not* in `oncreate` or elsewhere.

 ### When not to export

 The basic rule is this: for an app to be exportable, any two users hitting the same page of your app must get the same content from the server.
 In other words, any app that involves user sessions or authentication is *not* a candidate for `sapper export`.